nbd-wtf/soma/README.md

 ## Exploring the spacechain

 Your container should have been running a server hosting a simple chain explorer page for the spacechain.
 You can open your browser at http://127.0.0.1:8080 to see it.
 That explorer fetches data directly from your `soma` daemon.
+There is a public explorer at http://turgot.fiatjaf.com:8080/.

 ## Minting an asset